Associate | Established: 1993 | Associate since 2021

 Prior to 2020, in the absence of a QA review system, while YACPA had no direct responsibility for the establishment of a QA review system, it promoted the need for such a system to regulators.
 YACPA proactively engaged with the Ministry of Industry and Trade (MIT) and other entities such as the Chamber of Commerce to promote the passage of a resolution that would enable the adoption of a QA review system in line with SMO 1 requirements.
 YACPA also supported the Minister’s Council in drafting the legislation.

 When YACPA was granted authority by MIT to establish and operationalize the audit QA review system in 2020, YACPA finalized the framework for the review system that is in line with SMO 1 requirements and completed a final review of the QA review system in January 2022 with World Bank support.
 Between 2021-2022, YACPA engaged in extensive outreach with its members, audit firms, Central Bank of Yemen, Central Organization for Control and Auditing (COCA), and MIT to increase awareness of a strong QA system and the steps required to operationalize it.
-The intention is to begin with voluntary reviews.
+The intention is to begin with voluntary reviews, but YACPA would need financial support.
+In the meantime, YACPA met with the MIT several times in 2023 to encourage operationalizing the system and provided them with the SMO 1 checklist in Arabic.

-To support its members, in 2023, together with IFAC staff, YACPA has been in contact with the Palestinian Association of Certified Public Accountants (PACPA) to organize a training program for 25 YACPA members on the quality review process during 2023-2024 (pending procurement of funding).
+To support its members, in 2023-present, together with IFAC staff, YACPA has been in contact with the professional accountancy organizations in Jordan to organize a training program for 25 YACPA members on the quality review process during 2023-2024 (pending procurement of funding).
 YACPA has also been offering its members continuing professional development training that include topics related to QA to prepare them for the implementation of future mandatory audit QA reviews.
 It also provided members with training to introduce ISQM 1 and ISQM 2 in September 2022.

 YACPA’s contribution to the development of a mandatory QA review system in the jurisdiction, which contributes to audit quality, and its willingness to conduct the reviews are commendable.
 YACPA is encouraged to continue building its capacity and leveraging experiences of PAOs as it approaches the first implementation of voluntary reviews.